TheInsomniac/homeseer-jsonapi/README.md

 Simple plugin for HomeSeer HS2 that provides a simple API that returns JSON data.

+###Added jsonpapi.asp which supports access via JSONP for cross domain.
+All JSON is wrapped in a function call to "hsCallback"

 ####Usage:
 __Copy the jsonapi.asp into your html folder in your Homeseer installation__
 __Call with__: